unexpectedjs/unexpected/documentation/api/UnexpectedError.md

 return it.
 This method if useful if you want to hoist a diff from an ancestor error and combine it with a new message.

+Notice that you must either provide an output or a format in the given options.
+The format can be on of `text`, `ansi` or `html`.
+As a shortcut you can also just pass the output or format directly.

 ### UnexpectedError.getDiffMethod()

 In case you need to wrap diff with additional information you can